Archibald McDowall, Deputy Chief Officer

 A tragic prank caused the death of firefighter James Hossack when he was just 27 years old.
 Hossack was on his way to a fire riding on a footboard of a hose cart when the driver avoided a near-collision with an oncoming motor car at the corner of Victoria Parade and Evelyn Sts.
 The hose cart swerved and Hossack was thrown into a telegraph pole, later dying in hospital.
 The call they were attending later proved to be a false alarm.
 His death lead to an inquest into the warning bells used on the side of the old hose carts.
 Hossack had joined the MFB in 1920 and was single.

 1870 – 12/05/1935

 Station Officer William McCurdy was just two months from retirement when he was killed at a fire in Fitzroy.
-Firefighters had been attempted to douse the blaze when a wall collapsed, burying McCurdy to his armpits in bricks.
+Firefighters had been attempting to douse the blaze when a wall collapsed, burying McCurdy to his armpits in bricks.
 Fire fighting was a family tradition.
-McCurdy had seen 37 years of services and it’s believed two of his sons were members of the brigade.
+McCurdy had seen 37 years of service and it’s believed two of his sons were members of the brigade.
 He joined the brigade shortly after it formed in 1898.

 Gordon Charles Lindsey, Third Officer